 The Global 7 500 flies at 902 km/h (mach 0.730) due to two General Electric Passport engines.

 5. Gulfstream G550

-It is equipped with turbojet engines, 2 Rolls-Royce BR710 Turbofan which allow it to go at a speed of 1093 km/h (mach 0.885; mach 1 being the speed of sound).
+It is equipped with turbojet engines, 2 Rolls-Royce BR710 Turbofan, that allow it to go at a speed of 1093 km/h (mach 0.885).

 4. Bombardier Global 6000

-Its two Rolls-Royce BR710 turbojet engines allow it to fly at up to 1099 km/h (mach 0.89).
+Its two Rolls-Royce BR710 turbojet engines mean it can fly at up to 1099 km/h (mach 0.89).

 3. Dassault Falcon 7X

 The Falcon 7X is a private jet brought into service by Dassault Aviation in 2005.
 It can accommodate up to 16 passengers and has a range of 11,000 km/h.